Daeun271/UrlaubPlaner/README.md

 ### 6. Recommendation

-The user will receive recommendations for things to do in the country or city they are planning to visit.
+The user will get recommendations for things to do in the country or city they are planning to visit.

 <img src="https://github.com/Daeun271/UrlaubsPlaner/blob/main/urlaub-planer-images/recommendationPage.png" width="70%">

+When generating a recommendation list for a city, fuzzy matching with the Levenshtein algorithm will be used.

 ### 7. User setting